zzxwill/odps/intl.en-US/User Guide/MapReduce/Summary/Open-source MapReduce.md

     ```

-## Configure the Mapping Between the Table and the HDFS File Path {#section_b22_1bg_vdb .section}
+## Configure the mapping between the table and the HDFS file path {#section_b22_1bg_vdb .section}

-The configuration file is wordcount-table-res.conf.
+The configuration file is wordcount-table-res.conf:

 ```
 {